datacommonsorg/website/developer_guide.md

 Website is deployed in Kubernetes cluster.
 A deployment contains the following
 containers:

-- Website: A Flask app with static files complied with Webpack.
+- website: A Flask app with static files complied with Webpack.
-- Mixer: The Data Commons API server.
+- mixer: The Data Commons API server.
-- ESP: Google Extensive Service Proxy used for gRPC to Json transcoding.
+- esp: Google Extensive Service Proxy used for gRPC to Json transcoding.

 [Mixer](https://github.com/datacommonsorg/mixer) is a submodule of this Git repo.

-The exact commit of the sub-module is deployed together with the website so it may not be the same API version as `api.datacommons.org`.

-Make sure to update track the mixer change for a new deployment:
+The exact commit of the submodule is deployed together with the website so it may not be the same API version as `api.datacommons.org`.
+Make sure to update and track the mixer change for a new deployment:

 ```bash
 git submodule foreach git pull origin master